rmarescu/gumroad-mcp/README.md

 To verify you have Node installed, open the command line on your computer.

 - On macOS, open the Terminal from your Applications folder
-- On Windows, press Windows + R, type “cmd”, and press Enter
+- On Windows, press Windows + R, type "cmd", and press Enter

 Once in the command line, verify you have Node installed by entering in the following command: